-It is believed that Theodore Roosevelt, a young man of 26, who was the assemblyman from the 21st District of NY and Chairman of Affairs of Cities encouraged Mr. Jones to run for office to secure a Republican Majority in the Assembly.
-Mr. Jones ran and was elected in November of 1883 by a landslide ahead of his opponent by 600 votes.
-Mr. Jones one of the 128 members of the New York state assembly from Seneca County, 1884.
-Seneca County was part of the 26th District which included Cayuga, Tompkins, and Tioga Counties as well.
-The Republican Party regained control of the assembly 72 – 56 with Jones being one of the Republicans.
-A well-known story in Ovid is that Mr. Roosevelt rode the train to Ovid with Mr. Jones and stayed overnight in his home when they were both in the assembly.
-This 107th New York State Legislature met from January 1 to May 16, 1884 during the second year of Grover Cleveland’s governorship in Albany.
-Later when Mr. Roosevelt was running for Governor, he is purported to have once again stay and visit Hannah and George while on the campaign trail.
+It is believed that Theodore Roosevelt, a young man of 26, who was the assemblyman from the 21st District of NY and Chairman of Affairs of Cities came to Ovid to encourage Mr. Jones to run for office to secure a Republican Majority in the Assembly.
+A Republican, Mr. Jones ran and was elected in November of 1883 by a landslide, 600 votes ahead of his opponent.
+Mr. Jones was one of the 128 members of the New York State assembly from Seneca County.
+Seneca County was part of the 26th District which included Cayuga, Tompkins, and Tioga Counties.
+The Republican Party regained control of the assembly 72 – 56.
+A well-known story is that when they both were in the assembly, Jones and Roosevelt rode the train from Albany to Ovid and “Teddy” stayed overnight in the Jones home.
+The 107th New York State Legislature met from January 1 to May 16, 1884, during the second year of Grover Cleveland’s governorship in Albany.

 Mr. Jones was the Treasurer of Ovid Village from 1869 until his death and a member of the Board of Trustees for the Presbyterian Church.

 He married Hannah Banker on August 2nd, 1852.
 She was born on March 14, 1831 and lived to be 82 years old.
 Unfortunately, she passed away before she could enjoy the privilege of voting in the 1918 elections.
-At 17, she was well aware of the activities in Seneca Falls and the Declaration of Sentiments.
-She and Mr. Jones adopted Elizabeth.
-She can be found in the census of 1880 as the daughter of Thomas Cute.
+At 17, she was aware of the activities in Seneca Falls and the Declaration of Sentiments.
+Unfortunately, George and Hannah were childless.
+So, they adopted a young woman named Elizabeth.
 In George W. Jones last will and testament, he bequeathed to Elizabeth H Thomas his adopted daughter all his properties if Hannah had not survived.
 Elizabeth is lost to history and no records can be found about her.
 Upon her husband’s death, Hannah handled her affairs and executed many real-estate contracts selling her various holding for thousands of dollars.
 This was unusual at the time when women were not allowed to vote or control finances.
-They are both buried in the protestant section of the historic Ovid Union cemetery with the Banker family.
+You can walk from the Manor to where they are both buried in the Protestant section of the historic Ovid Union cemetery with the Banker family.